danielalcalde/encap/README.md

 * Running experiments on Slurm
 * Running experiments remotely via ssh

+Note that it is currently incompatible with macOS.

 If you want to run a script instead of typing:
 ```bash
 python scripts/my_script.py